nuclia/frontend/README.md

 It triggers the prod promotion, and it can be monitored on [http://europe1.argocd.nuclia.com/applications/app?resource=](http://europe1.argocd.nuclia.com/applications/app?resource=) or [http://europe1.argocd.nuclia.com/applications/argocd/manager?view=tree&resource=](http://europe1.argocd.nuclia.com/applications/argocd/manager?view=tree&resource=).

 To deploy the widget, use [https://github.com/nuclia/frontend_deploy/actions/workflows/cdn-sync.yaml](https://github.com/nuclia/frontend_deploy/actions/workflows/cdn-sync.yaml).

-Note: the desktop app is always directly deployed to prod (there is no stage, the downloadable installers are stored as artefacts in the Github repo).

 ### About ArgoCD